NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/08_PID-Basics/README.md

 }
 ```

 Notice that programmatically we do not need to divide by delta time.
-The reason for this is because commands are runned so fast that ultimately the delta time is really close to 1, thus not changing our values.
-However, if you would like really precise values, you may find some way to calculate the delta time.
+If you would like really precise values, you may want to find some way to calculate the delta time.

 A majority of PID Subsystems will function just fine with just a PD Controller, however, there is one last improvement we can make: implementing a feed forward portion if necessary.

 ## Feed Forward

-When using PID Controllers we typically want a Feed Forward value implmented to combant any guaranteed/predicted "friction".
+When using PID Controllers we typically want a Feed Forward value implemented to combat any guaranteed/predicted "friction".
 For example, for an elevator, the mechanism will consistently receive some sort of force applied by gravity.
 We would implement a feed forward value that counter-acts gravity here in order to combat this and get smoother results.
 For example, a robot elevator trying to get to a certain level will apply a certain amount of power to get to a certain position based on error.
 Now lets say that the elevator is traveling the same error downwards.
 This time, the elevator has gravity working with it meaning that the elevator will be faster, thus potentially making it harder to reach the target.
 A feed forward value not only gets rid of the force of gravity when traveling up, but also down.
-That is the ultimate goal you want your feedforward value to combat.
+That is the ultimate goal you want your feed forward value to combat.
 Our equation now looks like this:

 `output = feedforward + (kP × error) + (kI × ∑error) + (kD × δerror / δt)`